How To Stay Sober On New Year’s Eve

 Bring Your Own Beverages

-Another idea for attending a New Year’s Eve party sober is bringing your own beverages.
-For example, seltzer, mocktails, non-alcoholic beer, or other non-alcoholic sparkling drinks.
+Another idea for attending a New Year’s Eve party sober is bringing your own beverages, such as seltzer, mocktails, non-alcoholic beer, or other non-alcoholic sparkling drinks.

 This way, you’ll have less of an excuse to hit up the drink table at the party.
-And when the toast comes around for midnight, you’ll be all set.
-No alcohol necessary!
+And when the toast comes around for midnight, you’ll be all set to participate.

 Prepare Responses

 Preparation is key.
-Especially if this is your first New Year’s sober, consider preparing your ‘No’responses ahead of time.
-Prepare to refuse a drink, and prepare a response if someone asks why.
+Especially if this is your first New Year’s sober, prepare to refuse a drink, and prepare a response if someone asks why.

 You can provide as detailed an answer as you want.
-If you’re comfortable, you could be completely honest and say you’re recovering from an addiction to alcohol and/or other drugs.
+If you’re comfortable, you could be completely honest and say you’re recovering from an addiction to alcohol.

 Alternatively, you could say: